Pylons/pyramid/docs/narr/introduction.rst

    facilities that fits your application requirements.

 The first release of :mod:`repoze.bfg` was made in July of 2008.
-Since its first release, we've tried to ensure that BFG maintains the following attributes:
+Since its first release, we've tried to ensure that it maintains the following attributes:

 Simplicity
   :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework which delivers results even if you have only partial knowledge.
-Other frameworks may expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.
+Other frameworks may expect you to understand many concepts and technologies fully before you can be truly productive.
+  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.

 A Sense of Fun
   Developing a :mod:`repoze.bfg` application should not feel